JunghwanRo/log/README.md

 Take Drawabox Lessons. \

 # DONE
+### 2025.Feb.27
+Make a shopping list for drone. \
+Check what can I do for the FPV prototyping. \

 ### 2025.Feb.26
 Skim "Self-powered soft robot in the Mariana Trench." \
 Skim "Untethered soft robotics." \